Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 The following steps will guide your through the upgrade procedure:

 1. Finding the current agent release, refer to the [agent release note](/docs/amplify_relnotes).
-Then this release number can be use to replace `<agentVersion>` in the command displayed below.
+Then this release number can be use to replace `{agentVersion}` in the command displayed below.
 2. Download the agent binary:
-    * discovery agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/<agentVersion>/discovery_agent-<agentVersion>.zip" -o discovery_agent-<agentVersion>.zip`
+    * discovery agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/{agentVersion}/discovery_agent-{agentVersion}.zip" -o discovery_agent-{agentVersion}.zip`
-    * traceability agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_traceability_agent/<agentVersion>/traceability_agent-<agentVersion>.zip" -o traceability_agent-<agentVersion>.zip`
+    * traceability agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_traceability_agent/{agentVersion}/traceability_agent-{agentVersion}.zip" -o traceability_agent-{agentVersion}.zip`
 3. Stop the agent or the agent service.
 4. Archive the previous agent binary in case you need to revert back to the previous version.
 5. Replace the binary with the new one contained in the zip file that was downloaded from Step 1.